Democrats kick off push to pack Supreme Court with four new justices

 The legislation has long-odds of passing Congress because unless Democrats abolish the filibuster, it would require 60 votes for passage in the Senate.

-But Markey said it's time to abolish the filibuster in order to pass the legislation to pack the court.
+But Markey said it's time to change the filibuster in order to pass the legislation with a simple majority.

-"Republicans stole the Court’s majority, with Justice Amy Coney Barrett’s confirmation completing their crime spree," Markey said in a statement.
-"Of all the damage Donald Trump did to our Constitution, this stands as one of his greatest travesties.
-Senate Republicans have politicized the Supreme Court, undermined its legitimacy, and threatened the rights of millions of Americans, especially people of color, women, and our immigrant communities."

 Biden himself has been cool to court-packing and has only endorsed setting up a 36-member bipartisan commission to study court reforms.